joshacosta/QuickEats/README.md

 `ionic serve --devapp`

 While these "ionic serve"s are running, DO NOT close your IDE window or command prompt.
 You'll need to terminate the serve process with "CTRL + C".
 Doing so will prevent processes from stacking up on your machine, which can take up a lot of resources on your machine.
-Howeer, if you forget, no biggie.
+However, if you forget, no biggie.
 You'll just have to restart your machine.

 That's it!
 Please message me if you have any issues, in the case that I missed something for the setup process.